saltnlight5/java-ee6-examples/glassfish-logging-example/README.txt

 the custom profiles defined in this project pom.xml like this:

 	1. cd glassfish-logging-example
-	2. mvn dependency:copy-dependencies -P glassfish-logging
+	2. mvn dependency:copy-dependencies -P server-common-lib

 Now you will find the jars in target/dependency folder.
 Just copy what you need.